Lyme Science Blog

 “While in ICU, two target-shaped lesions were noted on her left scapula, highly suggestive of LD-related EM; they were not previously reported or observed,” writes Novitch.

-The patient recovered with a combination of 5 days of IV doxycycline combined with 5 days of IV Rocephin followed by two weeks of oral doxycycline.
+The patient recovered after receiving five days of intravenous doxycycline combined with five days of IV Rocephin followed by two weeks of oral doxycycline.

 “Her DM-like presentation showed an effective response to antimicrobial treatment, and therefore, required no steroids or immunosuppressants,” writes Novitch.